MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclientadvancedsettings-overallconnectiontimeout.md

 ## <a name="property-value"></a>Eigenschaftswert

 Die neue Zeit in Sekunden.
-Der Höchstwert ist 600, der 10 Minuten darstellt.
+Der Höchstwert ist 600, was 10 Minuten entspricht.

 ## <a name="error-codes"></a>Fehlercodes

-Gibt bei Erfolg **S \_ OK** zurück.
+Gibt **S \_ OK zurück,** wenn erfolgreich.

-## <a name="remarks"></a>Bemerkungen
+## <a name="remarks"></a>Hinweise

-Weitere Informationen zu Remotedesktop-Webverbindung finden Sie unter [Anforderungen für Remotedesktop-Webverbindung](requirements-for-remote-desktop-web-connection.md).
+Weitere Informationen zu Remotedesktop-Webverbindung finden Sie unter [Requirements for Remotedesktop-Webverbindung](requirements-for-remote-desktop-web-connection.md).

 ## <a name="requirements"></a>Anforderungen